How we can help

 Find out more...

-Which activities need a licence: The sectors covered by the GLA
+Which activities need a licence: The sectors covered by the GLAA

-Who has a GLA licence: Check the public register to see which labour providers are licensed
+Who has a GLAA licence: Check the public register to see which labour providers are licensed

 The licensing standards: The conditions that must be met to qualify for a licence